DavidWells/serverless-manifest-plugin/README.md

 # Serverless Manifest Plugin

-Generate list of api endpoints & stack outputs for consumption in other applications + service discovery.
+Generate list of api endpoints, function information & stack outputs to a service manifest file.
+This is useful for consuming stack values in other applications and for service discovery.

-This will output to `.serverless/manifest.json` file.
+After `serverless deploy` finishes, a `.serverless/manifest.json` file, is created.

 ## Usage